coderdba-coding-org/awsgeneral/ec2-instance01-ansible/README.txt

 --> Copy my_aws and my_aws.pub to /tmp - from where the ansible yaml will pick them up --> Alternatively, if you already have a key-pair then copy them as my_aws and my_aws.pub in /tmp

+- CREATE THE PLAYBOOK
+ec2-instance2.yml (or other)

+- RUN THE PLAYBOOK
+ansible-playbook ec2-instance2.yaml --ask-vault-pass